josegonzalez/josediazgonzalez.com/_posts/2016-12-19-admin-cleanup.markdown

 ## Errata from previous post

-The connected routes in `config/routes.php` for `/forgot-password` and `/reset-password` were incorrect and should be as follows
+The connected routes in `config/routes.php` for `/forgot-password` and `/reset-password` were incorrect and should be as follows:

 ```php
 $routes->connect('/forgot-password', ['controller' => 'Users', 'action' => 'forgotPassword']);